This stunning foldable iPhone concept one-ups the Galaxy Z Flip 3

 That leaves a lot of blank space for people with fertile imaginations to fill in.
 And that's leading to some pretty creative iPhone Flip concept designs appearing online from time to time.

 The latest comes from designer Antonio De Rosa who posted a series of foldable iPhone renders to his Twitter account.
-While the images appeared about a week ago, they've been making the rounds on rumor sites and a worth a look if you'd like a glance at what an iPhone Flip could look like, should it appear as rumored in 2023 or 2024.
+While the images appeared about a week ago, they've been making the rounds on rumor sites and are a worth a look if you want a glance at what an iPhone Flip could look like, should it appear as rumored in 2023 or 2024.

 Apple is still testing foldable devices, but it thinks the technology is not entirely ready for its quality standards.Let's imagine the first Apple foldable device@appleinsider @theapplebizz @TechCrunch @iPhoneinCanada @RedmondPie @LeaksAppleProVideo: https://t.co/KiqFBqjhqh pic.twitter.com/dBsTfhl3ArFebruary 9, 2022